|

 Locals will say one of two things:

-That being said, swimming close to the shore at Valu Beach will probably be safe.
+That being said, swimming close to the shore at Valu Beach is safe.
 But I wouldn’t go farther in.

 Valu Beach